divarvel/blog/posts/2018-12-27-a-tale-of-servant-clients.md

   :<|> Delete '[JSON] NoContent
 ```

-Extracting clients for this API can look like that
+Extracting clients for this API can look like that:

 ```haskell
 listUsersClient :: BasicAuthData